 The UK’s new economic crime and corporate transparency bill

-On 26th October 2023, the government enacted the Economic Crime and Corporate Transparency Act.
-This Act was deemed necessary to address the exposure of the UK to the risk of fraud and money laundering.
+The Economic Crime and Transparency Act was passed into UK law on 26 October, 2023 to address the country's exposure to the risk of fraud and money laundering.
 For many years, the UK has been one of the world’s largest and most open economies.
 Although this has made it attractive for global businesses, it has also increased its exposure to organized crime and the abuse of its financial system.

 This Act attempts to try and reduce the ‘dirty money’ available for serious and organized crime organizations in the UK and reduce their facilities for overseas corruption.
 It also aims to crack down on kleptocrats, criminals and terrorists who threaten to weaken the UK’s reputation as a legitimate place to do business.